dincek/PHPNodeJS/README.md

 ```
 License
 -------
 This project is licensed under [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)]("http://creativecommons.org/licenses/by-sa/3.0/", "CC BY-SA 3.0").
-You are welcome to contribute to this project or fork this product but we would be very that you keep reference to this original project.
+You are welcome to contribute to this project or
+fork this product but we would be very happy that you keep reference to this original project.